newville/pyshortcuts/doc/python.rst

    :type  description:   string or ``None``
    :param icon: filename for icon file [python icon]
    :type  icon:   string or ``None``
-   :param working_dir: directory where to run the script in
+   :param working_dir: directory where to run the script in [User's home]
    :type  working_dir:   string or ``None``
    :param folder: name of subfolder of Desktop for shortcut [None] (See Note 1)
    :type folder:   string or ``None``